tartley/tartley.github.io/posts/new-laptop-time.md

 Further, the motherboard needs to support the RAM's clock speed.
-In practice, the motherboard will negotiate with the inserted modules to find a commonly supported frequency, the same or less than the minimum of the rated memory access frequencies of the memory, the motherboard, and the CPU, using an over-complicated and hard-to-predict process controlled by BIOS settings.
+In practice, the motherboard will negotiate with the inserted modules to find a commonly supported frequency, the same or less than the minimum of the rated memory access frequencies of the module, the motherboard, and the CPU, using an over-complicated and hard-to-predict process controlled by BIOS settings.
 I have no experience with this but it sounds well worth avoiding altogether by making sure we get modules with a rated frequency that exactly matches the